 At London Eltham, benzene trends generally follow the trend of NOx, indicating that they are mainly dominated by traffic sources.
-Elevated levels of benzene and can be seen during the 'rush hours', particularly in the evening.
+Elevated levels of benzene and NOx can be seen during the 'rush hours', particularly in the evening for benzene.
 Levels persist for a period during the late afternoon and evening.
-The plots also show that the highest levels are seen on Wednesdays during the week for NOx but the highest benzene levels have been seen on Saturdays.
-The highest monthly measurements have been observed during November.
+The plots also show that the highest levels are seen from Monday to Thursday during the week for benzene and NOx.
+The highest monthly measurements have been observed during January and February.